Things To Do Alone at Pier 39 and Fisherman’s Wharf, San Francisco [Muslim-Friendly!]

 FAQs on Pier 39 and Fisherman’s Wharf

-Pier 39 is located within Fisherman’s Wharf.
+Is Pier 39 Fisherman’s Wharf?

 TIPS for the Best Pier 39 & Fisherman’s Wharf Muslim-Friendly Experience for the Solo Travelers

 - Allocate half a day (at least), so you won’t have to rush around.